AnaEliza/testing-fundamentals/src/test/java/tdd/README.md

 - Given the number 13, the sequence is: 13, 40, 20, 10, 5, 16, 8, 4, 2, 1;
 - Given the number 25, the sequence is: 25, 76, 38, 19, 58, 29, 88, 44, 22, 11, 34, 17, 52, 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1;
 - Given the number 9, the sequence is: 9, 28, 14, 7, 22, 11, 34, 17, 52, 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1.

+<b>Hint:</b> Do not use array in this problem, because it is not possible to know the final length of the sequence.

 ## Sum Square Difference